 Restore a Service

 If you want to restore a service in Hub, it's usually because you or another administrator deleted the service by mistake.
-When the service is deleted in Hub, it might not accessible anymore.
+When the service is deleted in Hub, it might not be accessible anymore.
 That's because many of its permission checks are delegated to the external Hub service but Hub no longer recognizes or trusts the external service.

 The process for restoring a deleted service depends on how tightly it integrates with Hub.